ndwarshuis/rofi-extras/README.md

 mounted and that selecting it will unmount it.
 Removable devices will be mounted at the default for `usdisksctl` (usually `/run/media/USER`) and everything else will be mounted in `/media/USER` unless the `-d` option is specified (see `rofi-dev -h`).
-In either case the directory should be owned by the user.
+In the latter case the directory should be owned by the user.

 Fstab entries should specify the `users` mount option (not `user`) to enable non-root users to mount and unmount.
 The mountpoint should either be in